Faculty Fellowship and Exchange Opportunities

-Full-time faculty wishing to be considered for the fellowship should submit a copy of their CV and a brief description of no more than two pages in length that: outlines the research they propose to do while in Tokyo; gives the name or names of Waseda colleagues with whom they intend to work/interact while there; and suggests possible dates for the residency period.
-The selectee(s) will be announced in early March.
+Full-time faculty wishing to be considered for the fellowship should submit a copy of their CV and a brief description of no more than two pages in length that: outlines the research they propose to do while in Tokyo; gives the name or names of Waseda colleagues with whom they intend to work/interact with while there; and suggests possible dates for the residency period.

-- École Polytechnique: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at École Polytechnique during 2015-16.
+- École Polytechnique: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at École Polytechnique.

-- Sciences Po: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at Sciences Po during 2015-16.
+- Sciences Po: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at Sciences Po.

-- Université Paris I Panthéon-Sorbonne: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at the Université Paris I Panthéon-Sorbonne during 2015-16.
+- Université Paris I Panthéon-Sorbonne: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at the Université Paris I Panthéon-Sorbonne.

-All Alliance visiting professors are required to teach one full course (14 sessions per semester) in the host institution.
-They are also expected to give two academic lectures or seminar presentations, and to attend two dinners or events hosted by the Alliance Program.
+All Alliance visiting professors are required to teach one full course (14 x 2-hour sessions in one semester) in English at the host university.
+They are also expected to give two academic lectures or seminar presentations, and to attend two dinners or public events hosted by the Alliance Program.

-Visiting professors receive a salary from the host institution to help cover living expenses incurred while teaching at the host institution.
+Visiting professors receive a salary from the host institution to help cover travel, visa and living expenses incurred while teaching at the host institution.

-The deadline for submitting applications for the Alliance Visiting Professorships for 2015-16 is Monday, June 30, 2014.
-Applications should be submitted via e-mail to the Alliance Office to Alessia Lefebure at firstname.lastname@example.org.
+The deadline for submitting applications for the Alliance Visiting Professorships for 2017-18 is Thursday, June 30, 2016.
+Applications should be submitted via e-mail to Alessia Lefebure, Director of the Alliance Program, email@example.com